davidearn/epigrowthfit/README.md

 Compiler errors encountered on macOS are almost always explained by unmet dependencies or masking of native tools, headers, and libraries with non-native ones (e.g., ones installed by Homebrew).
-Masking occurs due to dubious configurations of `PATH` or dubious setting (typically in `~/.R/Makevars`) of Make variables such as `CPPFLAGS` and `LDFLAGS`.
+Masking occurs due to dubious configuration of `PATH` or dubious setting (typically in `~/.R/Makevars`) of Make variables such as `CPPFLAGS` and `LDFLAGS`.
 Users should reattempt compilation after removing suspicious components of `PATH` (e.g., by